WHOISshuvam/30-Days-Of-Learning/Day 6/Notes.md

 ##### Firewall Evasion With Nmap
 ```
+##### Nmap SYN Scan
+During this scan only half packet is sent and reset flag is sent at end.
+This allows attacker to bypass old IDS.

 -pN [Continues Scanning even if the host is not responding to ICMP packet]
 -f [Breaks packet into fragments of Packets]
 --scan-delay <time>ms [USeful if the network is unstable]